yankostadinov/core/packages/react-hooks/README.md

 };
 ```

-_You need to take care of the way you provide glue object to your nested components(with React Context or attaching it to the window variable)_
+_You need to take care of the way you provide glue object to your nested components (with React Context or attaching it to the window variable)._